ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/service-migration-vdc/guide.en-gb.md

 > What is the duration of the credits in the Pack of Technical Advice Services?
 >> The pack is valid for 3 months from the order date.
 > How do I know how many hours of Credits have been used and are still outstanding?
->> Your OVHcloud sales representative or technical referrer is able to provide this information.
+>> Your OVHcloud sales representative or technical referrer is able to provide you with this information.
 > What happens if the consulting session takes less time than expected?
 >> A session is scheduled and counted in 1-hour blocks.
 For example, a session scheduled for 2 hours and 1.5 hours would be billed for 2 hours.
 A session scheduled for 3 hours but only 1.5 hours would be charged at 2 hours.